The Vancouver Cherry Blossom Festival takes place in April most years. It features a Japan Fair and other blossom-themed events.

 Blossoms After Dark at David Lam Park

-Blossoms After Dark is a three-day event full of family-friendly fun.
-In 2025 the event took place on the Friday, Saturday and Sunday of March 28th to 30th.
+Blossoms After Dark is a two-day event featuring family-friendly activities.
+In 2026, the event takes place on Friday and Saturday, March 27th and 28th.

-Between 6:30 pm and 10:00 pm each night, there are illuminated cherry blossoms to admire at David Lam Park.
+Usually, between around 6:30 pm and 10:00 pm each night, there are illuminated cherry blossoms to admire at David Lam Park.
 There are also live performances and activities to enjoy.
-Food trucks are on-site as well.
+Food trucks are usually on-site as well.
+As of the last time we checked, the full 2026 were yet to be confirmed.

 There have been a few nighttime events during the festival in previous years.
 Spring Lights Sakura Illumination Night used to take place at Queen Elizabeth Park.
 However, the event hasn’t happened since 2018.
-Nights of Light was also scheduled to debut at the same location in 2019, but it never ended up happening.
-These events likely won’t happen again in the future.
+Nights of Light was also scheduled to debut at the same location in 2019, but it did not proceed.
+These events are unlikely to recur.
 Now, instead, there is Blossoms After Dark.

 Blossom Block Party at Bentall Centre’s Dunsmuir Patio

-New for 2025 is a one-day block party in Vancouver.
-Created in collaboration with Public Disco, this event took place on Saturday, April 5th.
-It ran from 2:00 pm to 9:00 pm at the Bentall Centre Courtyard at 1055 Dunsmuir Street.
+A new event last year was a one-day block party in Vancouver.
+In 2026, this event is happening again on April 4th.
+Created in collaboration with Public Disco, this event takes place in the Bentall Centre Courtyard at 1055 Dunsmuir Street.

-The event is free to attend and takes place outdoors.
-It features fun activities for all ages including dance performances, DJ music, a licensed bar and more.
+The event is free to attend and happens outdoors.
+It features fun activities for all ages, including dance performances, DJ music, a licensed bar, and more.

 See our articles about the Blossom Block Party for details.